 Blockchain and smart contracts are governance innovations that can offer relatively high transparency while lowering bureaucracy.

-This method removes the need to include a mutually agreed actor in financial transactions, thereby simplifying the transfer of funds, information, or communications.
+This method removes the need to include a mutually agreed actor in financial transactions, simplifying the transfer of funds, information, or communications.
 The costs of a blockchain-enabled transaction and the related data reporting may also be significantly offset by removing both the trusted intermediary and the need for the repeated recording of contract exchanges in previous datasets.

 How does DAO work?